ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-5-1.md

 * Attracts top talent: Companies that prioritize diversity and inclusion are more attractive to top talent who value these principles.

 By prioritizing diversity and inclusion in recruiting and retention efforts, companies can create a more welcoming workplace environment that values and respects all employees.

-In the next chapter, we will discuss techniques for recruiting and retaining a diverse workforce, including developing partnerships with diverse organizations, providing diversity and inclusion training, offering mentorship programs, and establishing flexible work arrangements.